 - Select Single Mailbox and click on OK.

 - Fill out the fields Email Address, Host, Access via, User Name and Password.
+The Email Address is used to label the folder that is created in the archive by this profile.
 Click on Test to verify the data entered.

 - For the IMAP-TLS and IMAP-SSL protocols only: If the certificate provided by the remote host cannot be verified (e.g. self-signed or signed by an unknown certificate authority), enable the option Accept all certificates to allow MailStore to establish a connection.
 As this option leads to an insecure configuration, warnings may appear in the summary and/or the dashboard.

 - Customize the list of folders to be archived (IMAP only), the filter (IMAP only) and the deletion rules.
 By default, no emails will be deleted from a mailbox.
 The timeout value only has to be adjusted as needed (e.g. with very slow servers).

 - If logged on to MailStore Server as administrator, the target archive can be specified at the next step.
 Select the archive of the user for whom the mailbox is to be archived.

 - At the last step, a name for the new archiving profile can be specified.
 After clicking on Finish, the archiving profile will be listed under Saved Profiles and can be run immediately, if desired.

 Starting the Archiving Process Manually